 If you have an event planned in one of our parks or greenspaces and want to discuss how this will affect you, please contact us via firstname.lastname@example.org.

-As COVID-19 restrictions ease please plan ahead and continue to avoid busy places as social distancing will continue to be vital.
-In many places facilities, including toilets, some car parks and food outlets, may remain closed so ensure you take all you need for any trips out and make sure you leave the area as you found it.
+As COVID-19 restrictions continue please plan ahead and continue to avoid busy places as social distancing remains vital.
+In many places, facilities including toilets, some car parks and food outlets, may remain closed so ensure you take all you need for any trips out and make sure you leave the area as you found it.

 If using an allotment or food growing space, please follow the national social distancing rules and read the latest government guidelines [403Kb].
 Further guidelines pertaining to allotments can be found on the ScotGov website.